Our Research

 There is a critical need to identify the underlying biomedical mechanisms associated with Long Covid and ME/CFS.
 Many studies have shown that COVID-19 can have long-term health impacts, including but not limited to increased cardiovascular disease risk, neurological/cognitive impairments, and immune system disturbances.

-While evidence demonstrates a link between Long Covid and immune dysfunction, characterised by disruptions or ‘exhaustion’ of specific immune cell populations, our understanding of the precise nature and extent of their functional abnormalities remains incomplete.
+While evidence demonstrates a link between Long Covid and immune dysfunction, characterized by disruptions or ‘exhaustion’ of specific immune cell populations, our understanding of the precise nature and extent of their functional abnormalities remains incomplete.
 Further research is necessary to elucidate the specific mechanisms involved, particularly focusing on the functional impairments of affected immune cells or processes.

 Patient-centred Approach